Shenbury/networked-fin/README.md

 > in-place (Path = `/media`, drop files straight into `media/<category>`), losing
 > the strict staging separation but keeping the same transcode result.

 Save.
-Drop a non-compliant file into `staging/Movies/` and watch **Dashboard** — it should queue, encode, and move to `media/Movies/`.
-Play it in Jellyfin: the stream info should say **"Direct playing"**, and the Pi's CPU should stay near idle.
+Drop a file into `/mnt/storage/staging/Movies/` and watch **Dashboard** — it should queue, process, and move to `media/Movies/`.
+Even a compliant MP4 must be queued by the extension filter for Mover v2 to relocate it.
+Confirm that the source disappears only after the destination file exists.
+Play it in
+Jellyfin: the stream info should say **"Direct playing"**, and the Pi's CPU should stay near idle.

 ---